Year 3

 Dimi_H 2025 farming updates

-2025 Seems to be getting a sunny year.
+2025 was quite a sunny year.
 Also the year where I broaden up my horizons in regards to home farming.
 More crops, better and closer maintenance.
 REALLY trying to grow fun vegetables and fruits for day to day use.

 The main goal for my home farming journey is rather simple.

-Getting fresh produce out of the garden and lowering costs of going to the shops.
+Getting fresh produce out of the garden and lowering costs.

 Enjoy!